Oregon Zoo Elephant History & Controversies

 The Outcome of the Oregon Zoo’s Original Elephants

-Historical records document the lives and eventual fates of the Oregon Zoo’s original elephants, including those in Morgan Berry’s herd.
+Historical records document the lives and eventual fates of the Oregon Zoo’s original elephants, including those in Morgan Berry’s herd, many of whom are central to the story told in Elephant Mountain.

 - Alexander, Shana.
 The Astonishing Elephant.
 New York: Random House, 2000.